anik-jha/portfolio/actual_contents/llm_components/llm_components_part1.md

 - Numbers get arbitrarily large
 - No natural notion of "relative position"

-The solution: **sinusoidal positional encodings**—a stroke of genius from the original Transformer paper.
+The solution: **sinusoidal positional encodings** - a stroke of genius from the original Transformer paper.

 ### The Math